Archive-42/redux-docs/md-docs/part-5-async-logic.md

 <span class="token plain"> </span><span class="token comment" style="color: #c6cad2">// omit component logic</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-It's often a good idea to encapsulate data lookups by writing reusable selectors.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>It's often a good idea to encapsulate data lookups by writing reusable selectors.
 You can also create "memoized" selectors that can help improve performance, which we'll look at in a later part of this tutorial.

 But, like any abstraction, it's not something you should do _all_ the time, everywhere.
 Writing selectors means more code to understand and maintain. **Don't feel like you need to write selectors for every single field of your state**.
 Try starting without any selectors, and add some later when you find yourself looking up the same values in many parts of your application code.